johnae/dot/README.markdown

 `nix-env -iA nixpkgs.my-emacs`

+## Default packages

+So even if above would give me my emacs with the packages and config I want, I prefer installing it through the "meta" package [default-packages](.config/nixpkgs/overlays/default-packages.nix) - like this:

+`nix-env -iA nixos.default-packages`

+or if not on nixos:

+`nix-env -iA nixpkgs.default-packages`

 ## Installation

 First off, this is only for zsh since that's the shell I use.
 So it wont' work with anything else.
 In addition, off the top of my head, these tools are required for it to work reasonanly well: